-Relying soley on the science of what makes us run faster creates an inexorable drift toward chemically aided performance – an increasingly depressing trend that is threatening the credibility of top-level competition and harming the image of almost every professional sport.” – Julian Goater
+Relying solely on the science of what makes us run faster creates an inexorable drift toward chemically aided performance – an increasingly depressing trend that is threatening the credibility of top-level competition and harming the image of almost every professional sport.” – Julian Goater

 Alberto Salazar has been pushing the envelope of the sport of running my entire career.
 Not only is he on any shortlist of legendary American marathon runners, he is also one of the world’s best-known coaches of distance runners today.
 However, it seems Alberto pushed so hard that he crossed the line into impermissible pharmacology.
 The United States Anti-Doping Agency rocked the running world on October 1st when they announced that Salazar was suspended for four years for violating the rules against doping.
 Apparently he gave athletes substances that were not medically necessary, like thyroid and asthma medication, to enhance their performance and infused improper amounts of testosterone cream and a substance called L-carnitine, which converts fat into energy.
 The arbitration panel that imposed the ban acknowledged that “in some instances, Alberto’s desire clouded his judgment causing him to make unintentional mistakes that violated the rules.”

 Some might say that four years is a steep price to pay, but I feel worse for people on both sides of the divide inside the Nike Oregon Project (NOP).
 Athletes who acted as whistleblowers were really frustrated, waiting years for the truth to come out.
 And then there are those who justified it all hoping there was some kind an ethical “gray area,” and who may have been manipulated strongly into questionable decisions.